issFreeProjects/Jtools/README.md

 # Jtools
-this is my modified version of the jdate and jcal tools together with the libjalali library
+this is my modified version of the jdate and jcal tools, together with the libjalali library